It's personal. And it's business.

 This is how Briana works:

-When I'm not doing business-y things or bossing Jason around, I love to paint with watercolors.
-We built some big tables so I can have all my paints, pens, and paper out all the time.
-This is my favorite place to think, illustrate, and try out new ideas...as long as the business to-do list is (sort of) done.
+When I'm not doing business-y things or bossing Jason around, I love to paint (watercolors, mostly).
+We built some big tables so I can have all my paints, pens, and inspirational books out all the time.
+This is my favorite place to try out new ideas...as long as the business to-do list is (sort of) done.

 This is how Jason works: